jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-080.md

   url: https://en.wikipedia.org/wiki/Ren%C3%A9_Descartes
 image: "/covers/philos.png"
 icon: "/icons/descartes.png"
-aliases:
+# aliases:
-  /research/descartes/philosophy/part-4/section-03
+#   /research/descartes/philosophy/part-4/section-03
 ---

-> Superphysics Note: Fire is produced from matter when spacetime exits instantly, leaving only matter and radiance.
+{{< n n="Fire is produced from matter when spacetime exits instantly, leaving only matter and radiance." >}}

 ### 80. The Nature of Fire and its Distinction from Air